5nake/FileSharingServer/README.md

 That's all.
 Contol panel is online at [yourdomain.example]/cpanel

-Warning
+Security
 =============

-The passwords of the sharings are currently not encrypted!
+The passwords of the sharings are hashed via sha512